jtatineni/ukencompetition/README.md

 game.
 The app was a fremium game meaning that it is free to play, but the company makes money from in app purchases.

+## Files

+* analysis.R		contains code to produce predictions and graphics. for predictions, we used a random forest algorithm and gradient boosting algorithm.

+* Poster/		contains poster.pdf used in the case competition.
+Intended printing size is 4 feet wide and 3 feet high.
+Poster can be produced by running pdflatex on poster.tex

+* predictions.csv	The predictions we submitted.
+These can be produced by running analysis.R (with some additional minor tuning for the randomForest and xgboost algorithms).
+However, we haven't uploaded the data set and the code won't run without it.

 ## Dataset

 I do not have permission to upload the Data to GitHub.
 The dataset contained 300,000 rows (250,000 training rows with known target variables and 50,000 test rows with unknown target variables).
 The variables are described below.

+### Target variables

+* return_player:	whether the user plays the game at end of observation period
+* revenue:			a measure of how much money the user spends
+* engagement:		a measure of how much time the user spends playing

+### Description of variables

 1. obs: 					row ID
 2. user_id:					user ID